europython2023gametournament/supremacy/README.md

 - This is basically what defines which enemy bases and vehicles you get in your info every time step.

 ![Screenshot at 2023-06-22 22-32-11](https://github.com/europython2023gametournament/supremacy/assets/39047984/a207ac95-4006-4b6e-82ce-f64d6c5a6c4f)

-### Alliances

-- Creating alliances is allowed and indeed encouraged: they might be the key to your success
-- But beware that betrayals are also common practice in this corner of the Universe...

 ## Optimizing development